Research and Links

 -

-More than 8 million children and youth are treated for non-fatal injuries in U.S. emergency rooms each year, and more than 200,000 require hospitalization (1, 2).
-For some, injuries can lead to chronic pain, permanent disability, depression, and decreased ability to participate in educational and social activities (1).
-Family members often must care for an injured child, which can cause stress and lost income (1).
-Considering medical and other expenses, work loss, and reduced quality of life, unintentional injuries among children in the U.S. cost more than $200 billion annually (1).
+Millions of children and young adults are treated for non-fatal injuries in U.S. emergency rooms each year, and hundreds of thousands require hospitalization (1).
+Although most of these injuries are unintentional—resulting from accidents such as falls or car crashes—the intent to cause harm, such as through assault or self-injury, accounts for a large and growing share of youth injury hospitalizations nationwide (1).
+For some young people, injuries can lead to chronic pain, permanent disability, mental health problems, and decreased ability to participate in educational and social activities (2).
+Family members often must care for an injured child, which can cause stress and lost income (2).
+Considering medical and other expenses, work loss, and reduced quality of life, non-fatal injuries among U.S. children and young adults under age 25 are estimated to cost more than $545 billion per year (3).

 Sources for this narrative:

-2. Centers for Disease Control and Prevention. (n.d.).
-WISQARS: Injury data.
+1. Centers for Disease Control and Prevention. (n.d.).
+WISQARS: Nonfatal injury data.
 Retrieved from: https://www.cdc.gov/injury/wisqars/nonfatal.html

 -

-Injuries among children and youth are a serious and costly public health concern.
-Most unintentional injuries are predictable and preventable, and many can be addressed by policies and programs focused on safety (1).
-Intentional injuries, often occurring as a result of violence, also can be prevented through multi-level approaches directed towards individuals, families, schools, and communities (2, 3).
+Most childhood injuries are unintentional and preventable, and many can be addressed by policies and programs focused on safety.
+Intentional injuries, usually occurring as a result of assault or self-harm, also can be prevented through policies focused on social determinants of health and multipronged approaches that strengthen individuals, families, schools, and communities (1, 2, 3, 4).

-Policy and program options that could reduce injuries among young people include:
+Policy and program options that could prevent injuries among young people and reduce disparities across youth groups include:

-- Supporting research-based, cross-sector strategies to promote positive emotional health for children and parents, including routine and accessible mental health screening and services (4)
+- Supporting research-based, cross-sector strategies to promote positive emotional health for youth and families, including routine, accessible, and culturally appropriate mental health screening and services (3)

-- Strengthening, enforcing, and promoting awareness of motor vehicle safety laws, including those concerning car seats, seat belts, Graduated Driver Licensing systems, and drunk or distracted driving (10)
+- Improving motor vehicle safety—e.g., through continued investments in the comprehensive Safe Systems strategy—while strengthening and promoting awareness of laws concerning car seats, seat belts, graduated driver licensing systems, and drunk or distracted driving (11, 12)

-For more information about injury prevention, see kidsdata.org’s Research & Links section.
-Also see Policy Implications on kidsdata.org under Child Abuse and Neglect, Childhood Adversity and Resilience, Children's Emotional Health, and Youth Suicide and Self-Inflicted Injury.
+For more information, see kidsdata.org’s Research & Links section.
+Also see Policy Implications on kidsdata.org under Child Abuse and Neglect, Deaths, Hospital Use, and Youth Suicide and Self-Inflicted Injury.

 Sources for this narrative:

-1. Centers for Disease Control and Prevention.
-(2012).
-National action plan for child injury prevention.
-Retrieved from: https://www.cdc.gov/safechild/nap
+4. Centers for Disease Control and Prevention.
+(2022).
+Preventing youth violence.
+Retrieved from: https://www.cdc.gov/violenceprevention/youthviolence/fastfact.html

 -